-Stomatitis, a non-specific term for an inflamed and sore mouth, can disrupt a person's ability to eat, talk or sleep.
-Stomatitis can occur anywhere within the mouth, including the inside of the cheeks, gums, tongue, lips and palate.
+Stomatis can affect a person's ability to eat, talk or sleep.
+This condition can occur anywhere within the mouth, including the inside of the cheeks, gums, tongue, lips and palate.

 Types of stomatitis